United Way: Role as an intermediary in the donation process

 Some have labeled United Way a "middleman" since it raises funds and then passes them on to nonprofit agencies.
 In 2007, Brian Gallagher said that critics who still see United Way that way have not followed more recent developments of the organization: "Six years ago we were much more focused – or split – on fund-raising. ...
-Instead of the model being ‘one campaign for all; give us the money and we’ll decide where it goes’, we moved to a model where we identified issues, strategies and products, and segmented our markets so we knew what women and young people, and corporations and foundations, cared about."
+Instead of the model being 'one campaign for all; give us the money and we'll decide where it goes', we moved to a model where we identified issues, strategies and products, and segmented our markets so we knew what women and young people, and corporations and foundations, cared about."
 Addressing the middle man label directly he said that "nobody wants anything or one in the middle of a transaction that doesn't add value. ...
 Folks use the term middle man as a negative.
 It is not a negative if it adds value."

 Monopolistic practices

 United Way has been criticized for its dominance over workplace giving and for making exclusionary funding decisions.
-In 1978, the National Commission on Neighborhoods release a report prepared by the National Committee for Responsive Philanthropy which found that United Way used "both fair and foul" practices to "monopolize solicitation of employees at the workplace."
+In 1978, the National Commission on Neighborhoods released a report prepared by the National Committee for Responsive Philanthropy which found that United Way used "both fair and foul" practices to "monopolize solicitation of employees at the workplace."
 The report claimed that United Way is "an exclusionary group, designed to keep out most neighborhood groups and smaller charities."
 The report called for a repeal of the organization's policies "which insist on a monopoly of workplace solicitation."

 United Way of America senior vice president Robert Beggan responded to the allegations saying, "We neither control payroll deductions, nor do we exclude other organizations from seeking payroll deductions."
 Addressing the exclusionary allocations claim he said, "we allocate money [to member charities] on need not on emotion. ...
 There's a finite amount of money available and an infinite amount of need, and we have to be careful."
 By the mid-1970s, just 13 nonprofits (including the YMCA, the Red Cross, the Boy Scouts and the Girl Scouts, and the Salvation Army) accounted for more than 57% of all United Way allocations.

 To limit competing with fundraisers from disease-related nonprofit organizations, some United Ways have signed contractual agreements with nonprofits guaranteeing them with a level of funding if they incorporate their fundraising efforts under United Way's campaign.

 By design, United Way aims to provide support for large, local human service organizations through a process of consensus decision making.
 The result inevitably favors funding of moderate and traditional agencies over civil rights and controversial causes.
 Planned Parenthood, The Boy Scouts of America, counseling services for gay youth, and, initially, programs for people with HIV/AIDS have been excluded to avoid turning off potential donors.